 Your first lesson is primarily just about getting you used to being on a board and paddling it – our main goal is simply to ensure that you have a great time and enjoy yourself.
 Your brain is not yet ready to take on the challenges of fine tuning your paddling stroke, let alone tackling the challenges of the multitude of stances and turning techniques that the competent paddleboarder needs to know.
 This is why it’s so valuable to get some lessons and guidance into the Progressor phase of your paddling.
 If you’re not local to the Bay of Islands then we also offer video coaching which is actually a fantastic way to work on improving your technique.
 We have clients all over the world benefiting from this.
 Click here for more details.

 Progressor lessons start off with a one-to-one with our senior instructor, who will discuss what you are looking to get out of the sport, and then take you on the water to see you paddle and assess what needs to be worked on.
 Subsequent sessions can then be targetted specifically towards achieving these goals.
 If you are specifically looking to work towards SUP surfing or racing then we will use our vast array of boards to challenge you progressively more in this particular direction (ie; if you want to learn to race then we will introduce you to progressively faster and more directional boards.)
+Click here to make your booking.

 Whatever level you’re at, you will benefit from improving your paddle stroke.
 There is ALWAYS room to improve your stroke!
 The paddle stroke is actually a very complex manouevre, and there isn’t any one ‘right’ way to do it (just as there isn’t one right way of walking, running, or any other repetitive motion activity).
 However, if you try and teach yourself you will almost certainly pick up bad habits and incorrect techniques.
 This is why it is so worthwhile taking some progressor lessons, where your instructor will be able to fine tune your paddling technique to match your bodyweight, shape, height, age and fitness level.
+Click here to make your booking.

 Our chief instructor Bill Dawes is also the lead technique coach for supboardguide.com magazine, check out some of his thoughts on learning technique on this video: